brndnmtthws/brndn-io/content/posts/when-bureaucracy-is-the-goal/index.md

 the people who can't pass a big tech interview can go work at a big bank instead.

-This aligns with what organizational psychologists call "satisficing" behavior—companies aren't trying to find the absolute best candidate (optimizing) but rather seeking to avoid hiring truly bad ones (satisficing).
+This is what organizational psychologists call "satisficing."
+Companies are not out there looking for the absolute best candidate.
+They are trying to avoid hiring somebody obviously bad.
 As [Herbert Simon noted](https://doi.org/10.2307/1884513) in his Nobel Prize-winning work, organizations typically adopt decision-making processes that are "good enough" rather than optimal.

 ![Tech innovation](tech.jpg "Tech innovation stock photography with watermarks")